marciosferreira/RAG_paper/README.md

 To talk with the LLM about your pdf, after ingesting it, just type `python main.py --query`, a chat in the terminal will be open

 > Warning: check the file config.yaml

-## Nexts steps on this code

-- [x] serve the models and deatch them from the main process
-- [ ] serve whisper model
-- [x] create the environment in a docker image
-- [x] Integrate the pipeline for ingestion of new data
-- [ ] Integrade the pipeline for ingestion of many pdfs at once
-- [ ] Integrate the pipeline of image search
-- [ ] Integrate the pipeline for sound2text
-- [ ] Refactor the code to modularize the nodes code

 ## Important Conditions for Commercial Use of Llama models: